greenguy33/climate_econometrics_toolkit/README.md

 To start the interface, simply open a Python shell and execute the following commands:

 ```
-from climate_econometrics_toolkit import climate_econometrics_api as api
+from climate_econometrics_toolkit import user_api as api
 api.start_interface()
 ```